cfriedline/remote_ikernel/README.rst

 used with local noteboooks.

-Kernels start through interactive jobs in batch queue systems (only SGE at the moment) or through SSH connections.
+Kernels start through interactive jobs in batch queue systems (only SGE and SLURM at the moment) or through SSH connections.
 Once the kernel is started, SSH tunnels are created for the communication ports are so the notebook can talk to the kernel as if it was local.

 Commands for managing the kernels are included.